-The program includes: Classroo (3 mont om Sessions hs) Taught by industry experts and our experienced employees regarding sustainable palm oil production as well as introduction to our internal sustainability policy and commitment.
-On-the- (3 mont job Training hs) Practical session where the trainee are sent to our mills, estates, or plasma smallholder partners.
-Evaluati on After six months, trainees are evaluated based on their performance, competence, and character and their suitability to be employed by Asian Agri.
+The program includes: ssroom Sessions nonths) Taught by industry experts and our experienced employees regarding sustainable palm oil production as well as introduction to our internal sustainability policy and commitment. -the-job Training nonths) Practical session where the trainee are sent to our mills, estates, or plasma smallholder partners.
+Eva lluation After six months, trainees are evaluated based on their performance, competence, and character and their suitability to be employed by Asian Agri.